swxk19/markgh/README.md

 ## Info

-This was a pair-collaboration project, and the main project page is on my partner's page.&nbsp;
+This was a pair-collaboration project, and the main project is on my partner's page.&nbsp;

 Please visit the main page for latest developments: [https://github.com/EvitanRelta/markgh](https://github.com/EvitanRelta/markgh)